-Last Updated on April 15, 2021 by Travels with Kids
+Last Updated on May 6, 2021 by worldoftravelswithkids

 Alpaca vs llama is a million-dollar question!
 We are going to go through the key things to look for when evaluating the difference between a llama and alpaca.
 They both have similarities but are also very different, and quirky animals.
 Then we are going to go through some fun facts about llamas, and some fun alpaca facts.